bancor/bancorcoin/README.md

 What is Bancorcoin?
 ----------------

-Bancorcoin is an experimental new digital currency that enables instant payments to anyone, anywhere in the world.
+Bancorcoin is an new digital currency that enables instant payments to anyone, anywhere in the world.
 Bancorcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Bancorcoin is also the name of the open source